sabrinamerkin/sabrinamerkin.github.io/_posts/2021-09-16-PDAC-Analysis.md

 ![]({{ site.url }}{{ site.baseurl }}/images/PDAC Images/sim_trials_1.png)<!-- -->

-Here is a standard procedure for one of the simulations in scenario II:
+Here is a standard procedure for conducting the simulations in Scenario II when sample size n=200:

 ``` r